Qiu Chuji: History

-In 1219 Genghis Khan invited Changchun to visit him in a letter dated 15 May 1219 by present reckoning.
-Changchun left his home in Shandong in February 1220 and journeyed to Beijing.
+Genghis Khan invited Qiu Chuji to visit him in a letter dated 15 May 1219 by present reckoning.
+Qiu Chuji left his home in Shandong in February 1220 and journeyed to Yanjing.
 Learning that Genghis had gone West, he spent winter there.
-In February 1221, Changchun left, traversing modern-day eastern Mongolia to the camp of Genghis' youngest brother Otchigin near Lake Buyur in the upper Kerulen – today's Kherlen-Amur basin.
+In February 1221, Ancestor Qiu left, traversing modern-day eastern Mongolia to the camp of Genghis' youngest brother Otchigin near Lake Buyur in the upper Kerulen – today's Kherlen-Amur basin.
 From there he traveled southwestward up the Kerulen, crossing the Karakorum region in north-central Mongolia, and arrived at the Altai Mountains, probably passing near the present Uliastai.
 After traversing the Altai he visited Bishbalig, modern Ürümqi, and moved along the north side of the Tian Shan range to Lake Sutkol, today's Sairam, Almaliq (or Yining City), and the rich valley of the Ili.

-From there, Changchun passed to Balasagun and Shu River, and across that river to Talas and the Tashkent region, and then over the Syr Darya to Samarkand, where he halted for some months.
-Finally, through the Iron Gates of Termit, over the Amu Darya, and by way of Balkh and northern Afghanistan, Changchun reached Genghis' camp near the Hindu Kush.
+From there, Qiu Chuji passed to Balasagun and Shu River, and across that river to Talas and the Tashkent region, and then over the Syr Darya to Samarkand, where he halted for some months.
+Finally, through the Iron Gates of Termit, over the Amu Darya, and by way of Balkh and northern Afghanistan, Qiu Chuji reached Genghis' camp near the Hindu Kush in 1222.

-Changchun, had been invited to satisfy the interest of Genghis Khan in "the philosopher's stone" and the secret medicine of immortality.
-He explained the Taoist philosophy and the many ways to prolong life and was honest in saying there was no secret medicine of immortality.
-The two had 12 in-depth conversations.
-Genghis Khan honoured him with the title Spirit Immortal.
-Genghis also made Changchun in charge of all religious persons in the empire.
-Their conversations were recorded in the book Xuanfeng qinghui lu.

-The Yenisei area had a community of weavers of ethnic Han origin.
-Similarly, Samarkand and Outer Mongolia both had artisans of Han origin, as observed by Changchun.
-After the Mongol conquest of Central Asia, foreigners were chosen as administrators.
-Co-management with Han and Khitans of gardens and fields in Samarqand was enacted as a requirement since Muslims were not allowed to manage without them.
+Genghis Khan rose to greet Qiu Chuji, while the latter folded his hands and made a respectful bow in return, without prostrating as would have been the custom.
+Genghis Khan called Qiu Chuji "Immortal", and asked whether there existed means for never dying.
+Qiu answered, "There are only ways of nourishing life, but no elixir for obtaining immortality."
+Genghis Khan expressed appreciation for his frankness.

+In a period of less than a year, Genghis Khan had three meetings with Qiu Chuji where he inquired about Taoism, in particular asking about methods of governance and health preservation.
+Qiu Chuji pointed out that Heaven treasures life and disapproves of killing, and explained the principles that honoring Heaven and loving people were the foundation of governing people, and that having a pure heart and few worldly desires was the essential of nourishing life.
+Genghis Khan showed great consent.
+He ordered Yelu Chucai to compile their talks into the Records of the Auspicious Gathering with the Mysterious Wind and educated his descendants with it.

+In the spring of 1223, Qiu Chuji took leave of Genghis Khan.
+The khan issued an edict exempting the Quanzhen school from all taxes and corvée labour.